Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Household Paper Goods

 Toilet paper tops the list of smart bulk purchases.
 Buying the large multi-packs can save you around 25% per roll.
-Look for sales and stock up—this item never expires and you’ll definitely use it.
+Look for sales and stock up—this item never expires, and you’ll use it.

 Paper towels and tissues follow the same logic.
 When bought in bulk during promotions, you might pay just $0.75 per roll instead of $1.25 for individual purchases.